-1 Abstract: We present the Copernicus in-situ ocean dataset of temperature and salinity (version V5.2).
-The 2 ocean subsurface sampling varied widely from 1950 to 2017, as a result of changes in the instrument 3 technology and development of in-situ observational networks (in particular, tropical moorings, ARGO 4 program).
-The global ocean temperature data coverage on an annual basis grows thus from 10% in 1950 5 (30% for the North Atlantic basin) to 25% in 2000 (60% for the North Atlantic basin) and reaches a plateau 6 exceeding 80% (95% for the North Atlantic Ocean) after the deployment of the ARGO program.
-The 7 average depth reached by the profiles also increases from 1950 to 2017.
-The validation framework is 8 presented, and an objective analysis-based method is developed to assess the quality of the dataset 9 validation process.
-Analyses of the ocean variability are calculated without taking into account the data 10 quality flags (raw dataset OA), with the near real time quality flags (NRT dataset OA) and with the delayed 11 time mode quality flags (CORA dataset OA).
-The comparison of the objective analysis variability shows 12 that the near real time dataset managed to detect and to flag most of the large measurement errors, reducing 13 the analysis error bar compared to the raw dataset error bar.
-It also shows that the ocean variability of the 14 delayed time mode validated dataset is almost exempt from the random error induced variability.
+Abstract.
+We present the Copernicus in situ ocean dataset of temperature and salinity (version 5.2).
+Ocean subsurface sampling varied widely from 1950 to 2017 as a result of changes in instrument technology and the development of in situ observational networks (in particular, tropical moorings for the Argo program).
+Thus, global ocean temperature data coverage on an annual basis grew from 10% in 1950 (30%) for the North Atlantic basin) to 25 % in 2000 (60 % for the North Atlantic basin) and reached a plateau exceeding 80 % (95% for the North Atlantic Ocean) after the deployment of the Argo program.
+The average depth reached by the profiles also increased from 1950 to 2017.
+The validation framework is presented, and an objective analysis-based method is developed to assess the quality of the dataset validation process.
+Objective analyses (OAs) of the ocean variability are calculated without taking into account the data quality flags (raw dataset OA), with the near-real-time quality flags (NRT dataset OA), and with the delayed-time-mode quality flags (CORA dataset OA).
+The comparison of the objective analysis variability shows that the near-real-time dataset managed to detect and to flag most of the large measurement errors, reducing the analysis error bar compared to the raw dataset error bar.
+It also shows that the ocean variability of the delayedtime-mode validated dataset is almost exempt from randomerror-induced variability.